bigchaindb/project-jannowitz/readme.md

-### [1st June 2018] WARNING: The sample and demo code in this repository is not *yet* ported/updated to work with BigchainDB server 2.0.

 # Project Jannowitz

-This repository hosts the specs and experiments from the BigchainDB Application Engineering team.
+This repository hosts the specs and usage examples from projects done by the BigchainDB Consulting team.
 Some of these specs are already implemented and tested, others are still in ideation phase.

+**Update**: All code is now updated to run with BigchainDB 2.0

 ## Directory Structure